 (b) Objectives that is not inconsistent with the objectives of the Federation.

 51.2.22 To make or agree to such rules or by-laws, that Council shall deem fit and expedient.

-51.2.23 To appoint to Council not more than 5 Authorised Representatives from amongst its Members and such Appointed Councillors shall have no voting right.
+51.2.23 To appoint to Council such number of Authorised Representatives from amongst its Members as it deems appropriate and such Appointed Councillors shall have no voting right.

 DUTIES OF OFFICE BEARERS

 52. Except as otherwise expressly provided in this Constitution, the following shall apply to each of the following officers of the Federation:

 (a) The President shall be the chairman of all General Meetings and Council Meetings.